-Perhaps my favorite breed of duck, cayugas are a "meat" breed, though not so developed as jumbo pekins or some strains of rouens.
-They grow big, and they grow fast, with gorgeous black feathers than shine in metallic shades of blue, purple, and green.
+Perhaps my favorite breed of duck, Cayugas are a "meat" breed, though not so developed as jumbo Pekins or some strains of Rouens.
+They grow big, and they grow fast, with gorgeous black feathers that shine in metallic shades of blue, purple, and green.
 As they age, flecks of white begin to appear in their feathers, making your senior birds look like star-speckled skies.
 Their eggs are charcoal-black at first, fading to a sage green with each subsequent egg laid in the cycle.
 They do not lay as often as khakis or runners, but their eggs are larger, often exceeding "jumbo" status.

-When one pictures the stereotypical white duck, a pekin is typically what they bring to mind.
-Large, heavy birds, they grow large and fast like cayugas, but are pure white.
-Jumbo pekins get even larger, intended for meat production.
-They do not lay as many eggs as khakis, but their white, tinted eggs are easily jumbo-sized and numerous enough to keep most backyard farmers supplied in eggs.
+When one pictures the stereotypical white duck, a Pekin is typically what they bring to mind.
+Large, heavy birds, they grow large and fast like Cayugas, but are pure white.
+Jumbo Pekins get even larger, intended for meat production.
+They do not lay as many eggs as khakis, but their white, tinted eggs are easily jumbo-sized and numerous enough to keep most backyard farmers supplied with eggs.

 And so Much More